Akhmami/components/posts/livewire-and-alpine-data-binding-the-pattern-sheaui-uses.md

 @blade
 <x-md.callout title="Notice">
     This guide was created by Mohamed, who built most of the components at SheafUI.
-This isn't our first approoach, we've evolved through three different patterns to make Blade components feel native with both Livewire and Alpine.js.
+This isn't our first approach—we've evolved through three different patterns to make Blade components feel native with both Livewire and Alpine.js.
 If you explore our component source code, you'll notice not all of them follow this pattern yet.
 We're working to migrate them one by one.

     Enjoy this piece of material!
 </x-md.callout>